Starting an LLC in Missouri

 If we are hired to form an LLC on your behalf, we will take care of all of the above.
 You may file your LLC online now by clicking here. (coming soon)

 How long will you take to form my Missouri LLC?

 Generally speaking, we usually have everything ready to go within a couple of weeks.
 That being said, if you have special circumstances, or need a quick turn around, we are able and willing to do so, you would simply need discuss it with us – it is possible to have your LLC up and running within 24 hours if arrangements are made.

 How much does it cost to start a Missouri LLC?

+If you hire us online by clicking here (coming soon) we charge $295 for a single member (single owner) LLC, and $395 for a multiple member LLC (up to 4 members).
 The Secretary of State charges a $50 fee for filing the Articles of Organization online.
 In addition, there’s also a $1.50 credit card processing fee or a $0.50 eCheck fee.
-Filing with a paper form is expensive and would cost you a $105 filing fee.

 Step 4: Create a Missouri LLC Operating Agreement

 Operating Agreement documents the rights, responsibilities, and agreements between the company and its owners and managers.
 An LLC without a proper Operating Agreement is not a properly formed LLC and may not hold up in court if the LLC ever gets sued.
 We will handle this for you.
 Additionally, if you want, we can set up many special features, including if you would like a “Transfer on Death Designation” to apply to your ownership, so that if you pass away, your LLC ownership does not get stuck in probate court, but flows directly to another person.